 Does overclocking reduce CPU lifespan by making it run hot?

-This energy is expelled as heat and makes the CPU and surrounding motherboard circuitry run hot.
+This energy is expelled as heat (referred to as thermal design power) and makes the CPU and surrounding motherboard circuitry run hot.
 However, if you’re only overclocking the CPU to a moderate degree, the negative impact shouldn’t be severe.
 At most, overclocking will knock a few years off the life of your CPU, although if you push it far beyond the baseline clock rate, it will likely fail faster.

 As a guide, you should ensure the CPU temperature remains under 85 degrees to reduce the risk of overheating.
 Controlling the voltage is also vital for heat regulation, and you shouldn’t exceed 1.4 volts.